ravip0711/phase_0_unit_1/week_1/2_set_up_repo/my_reflection.md

 I solidified my skills in making a repository and adding the files on my own personal computer.
 I already knew a little about Open Source, but it was helful to get more clarification as to why web developers use Open Source.
 I had an "aha" moment when I read about this activity and the section came up about licensing.
 I instantly knew the rest of the activity was going to be about creating Open Source code, but using a license so you maining the credit for developing it.
 The only struggle I had was comparing the different types of licensing.
 It was a little complicated comparing all of them and what factors distinguish them from each other.

+I found an article that helped me understand licensing.
+Here it is: http://opensource.sys-con.com/node/318776.